ericspod/X4DF/README.md

 ## Array Definition

-The `array` XML elements specify and/or store arbitrary array data which can be stored as text or as binary data, either in the XML document or in separate data files.
+The `array` XML elements specify and optionally contain arbitrary array data which can be stored as text or as binary data, either in the XML document or in separate data files.
 In the XML text data is stored directly, binary data (compressed or uncompressed) must be encoded in base64 to ensure the file remains a valid text document otherwise it must be stored in a separate file.